 The Bank's concentrations of risk are managed by client and by industry sector.
-The maximum credit exposure to any client as at October 31, 2023 was \$14,975 [2022 - \$12,999], before taking account of collateral or other credit enhancements.
+The maximum credit exposure to any client as at October 31, 2024 was \$17,703 [2023 - \$14,975], this balance represents the amount of loan principal outstanding before taking account of collateral or other credit guarantees.

-The majority of personal loans are secured, and a significant portion of mortgage loans are insured.
+The majority of personal loans are secured and a significant portion of mortgage loans are insured.
 The following table shows the risk concentration by industry for the business loans: